gitter-badger/indicommunity-design/README.md

 - **Indicommunity is incentivised**: Indicommunity is designed to [incentivise](distribution.md) productive interactions between users of the platform.
 Each discussion has a potential to develop into a campaign or a movement rewarding the participants with indicoins for their positive contributions.

-- **Indicommunity is accountable**: Delegates are elected for taking responsibility for hosting and executing the campaign successfully in the real world and report back on the platform where the community approves the unlocking of funds to the delegate thus ensuring accountability.
+- **Indicommunity is accountable**: Delegates are elected for taking responsibility for hosting and executing the campaign successfully in the real world and report back on the platform where the community approves the unlocking of funds to the delegates thus ensuring accountability.
 Campaigns and contributions need to match [specifications](criterion.md) to be rewarded thus ensuring accountability for all.
 Indicommunity is a self-governing platform where its users (indicoin holders) are the owners.

 ## Design Process & Contributing